-You or your pets can come into contact with ticks if you live in a wooded area or if you spend any time outdoors during warm weather.
+You or your pets can contact ticks if you live in a wooded area or spend any time outdoors during warm weather.
 Ticks are also introduced into yards by wild animals.
 As they travel across our yards, nest in our yards, or forage for food in our yards, they will bring with them the ticks hidden in their fur.

 Where will I find ticks?

 Not many species of ticks can complete their life cycle indoors.
-Those that can will lay their eggs in different areas of the home — near baseboards, behind window and door trim, in furniture, rugs, or even curtains.
+Those who can lay their eggs in different home areas — near baseboards, behind window and door trim, in furniture, rugs, or even curtains.

 It is most common for ticks to live and breed outside.
 When not on a host, ticks wait in damp, dark areas of vegetation.
-Areas they like to hide in include underneath woodpiles, under leaf piles, along wooded trails, and in tall wet grasses or weeds.
+Areas they like to hide in include underneath woodpiles, under-leaf piles, along wooded trails, and tall wet grasses or weeds.
 They prefer to stay out of areas of direct sunlight.